 The Canada-European Union Comprehensive Economic and Trade Agreement (CETA)

-In effect as of September 21st, 2017, this international trade agreement expands the opportunities for suppliers in both the EU and Canada to bid on public procurements.
-The rules apply only in certain circumstances, namely:
+In effect as of September 21st, 2017, this international trade agreement expands the opportunities for suppliers in the European Union (EU) to bid on public procurements.

 The Ontario-Quebec Trade and Cooperation Agreement (OQTCA)